martinkearn/FlipScript/README.md

-# Demo-Script-Images-From-MD
+# FlipScript
-A web tool that creates a series of swipable demo script images from a MD file
+A web tool that creates a series of swipable demo script pages/panes from a MarkDown file.
+The idea is that it makes a long demo script easier to follow.
+Written in C# ASP.NET MVC